Ojka91/element-core/README.md

 # Element - backend
+This is not an official game and we have no relation with the owners of the board game [element/element silver edition](https://ratherdashinggames.com/games/element-silver.html)

-Backend service for unofficial [element board game online](https://ratherdashinggames.com/games/element-silver.html)
+Backend service for non official element board game online

 Frontend project can be found [here](https://github.com/Arkk92/element-front)